 |How do the internet courses work?

 exams in each course) on the computer.
-AEC 80 is a pre-program mechanical drawing course.
-Students complete 25
+AEC 111 is a one-credit first semester course in professional ethics.

-the program, is a course in construction materials.
-Students are responsible for textbook and online reading,
+popular course in the program, is a course in construction materials.
+Students are responsible for online reading,

 completing a small construction project and a couple of other projects, and collaborating with the class online.